Cybergroup-Research/ignite-docs/docs/deploy-to-azure/how-to-deploy-in-azure.md

 - **ENV_DB_SSL_OPTION:** Ignite Application's Database SSL option (true/false)

 ### Observation 1:
-If some one else is using the same web app name then during deployment, you will get error like below-
+If someone else is using the same web app name then during deployment, you will get error like below-

 ![](../assets/deployToAzure/deployment-failed.png)
 ![](../assets/deployToAzure/website-already-exist.png)